SeSe008/ctrl_n/README.md

 - Give me ideas :)

 ## Website Broken?
 Background gone?
-Breaking changes may occur at any time, but clearing local storage is helping almost anytime.
+Breaking changes may occur at any time, but clearing local storage is helping almost everytime.